 - They can live to be between 13 and 15 years old.

-- They weigh between 30 and 35 pounds
+- They weigh between 30 and 35 lbs.

 Australian Cattle Dogs tend to be one-person dogs.
-Their independence means they are not usually too interested in spending time cuddling on the couch watching TV with you but that doesn’t mean they don’t enjoy spending time with you.
+Their independence means they are not the kind of dogs who enjoy cuddling on the couch and watching TV with you.